-Each residence hall houses 250 students and is designed as a semi-suite style building in which you share a room with one roommate and the adjoining bathroom is used by your room and the room next door, for a total of 4 people.
-Each room includes two desks, two dressers, large closet spaces, two twin (extra-long) beds, mini fridge, bookshelves, and trash/recycling bin.
-The beds can be lofted if you desire to gain more floor space.
-Loft kits are made available at the beginning of the academic year through the front desk.
+Each residence hall houses roughly 350 students and is designed as a semi-suite style building in which you share a room with two roommates and the adjoining bathroom is used by your room and the room next door, for a total of six people.
+Each room includes three desks, three dressers, large closet spaces, three twin (extra-long) beds, mini fridge, bookshelves, and trash/recycling bin.
+The beds are lofted to gain more floor space.

 Other amenities include: front desk services, lounges and private/group studies in each community, kitchen on each floor, game room and piano, computer lab, laundry facilities, high-speed Internet (including wireless throughout Eagle Hall), cable television and local phone service.
 Also in close proximity to Eagle Hall there is a volleyball court and two basketball courts.

 Within Eagle there are 3 unique Living Learning Community (LLC) options.
 The Social Justice Community, the Global Village and the Outdoor Recreation Community.

 Living Learning Communities integrate topic-driven learning within a dedicated living community of fellow students.
 Within an LLC, your peers and you will strive to apply knowledge outside the classroom, creating a true partnership of academics and real-world application.
 Living with a group of 28-38 other students will expand your residence hall experience to the furthest degree of education.